Inicio > Blog > SEO/GEO > Ask a question or Ask Maps: Gemini answers questions about your business on Google Maps

 Just a few weeks ago, justifications started appearing on Business Profiles that Google extracts directly from the businesses’ social media profiles.
 Google understands that social media plays a crucial role in the communication strategy of local businesses.

-Social media info on Maps
+Social media information on Maps

 Photo 2.
 Example of justifications on Business Profiles sourced from the business’s social media.
 Source: Short from the Whitespark YouTube channel.